oliver-kutis/data-engineering-zoomcamp-2025/1-docker-terraform/homework/README.md

+# Module 1 homework: Docker & Terraform Ho

-# How to make sense of this HW
+## How to make sense of this HW

 1. Used docker compose provided in the Homework
 2. `pipeline.py` is called by `call_pipeline_py.sh`